Exploring Auckland’s Cafe Scene

 - Fluffy - a small cup of steamed, frothy milk dusted with chocolate and served with a chocolate fish or marshmallows on the side.
 For the wee ones in the group!

-The CBD (Central Business District) is chock-a-block with cafes, while the newest place to hang out is the Wynyard Quarter.
+The CBD (Central Business District) is chock-a-block with cafes, while the waterfront locations are Viaduct Harbour and Wynyard Quarter.
 You can either partake of the atmosphere in the numerous cafes or opt to get a take out and go for a stroll to the playground with the kids.
 Or, you may prefer to head to the fish market to pick up some fresh seafood for dinner.
 You can even take a tram ride if you need to rest your feet.

 Off either side of Queen Street you can find some nice areas tucked behind that boast numerous cafes with character.
 Target the Britomart precinct at the bottom of the hill or start trekking upwards towards Fort Street, High Street, or the Elliot Street Stables.
 These mainly cater to business people who need a boost in the daytime but some are also nice places to visit in the evening.